polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 ### Task 4: Deploy a jump host

-   > **Note**: Since two clustered Azure VMs are no longer directly accessible from Internet, you will deploy an Azure VM running Windows Server 2022 Datacenter: Azure Edition - Gen2 that will serve as a jump host.
+   > **Note**: Since two clustered Azure VMs are no longer directly accessible from Internet, you will deploy an Azure VM running Windows Server 2022 Datacenter that will serve as a jump host.

 1. From the lab computer, in the Azure portal, click **+ Create a resource**.